 While we would still pick the Vive over a gamepad-only Rift, we were wrong about the "throughout this first generation" part.
-Having reviewed the Oculus Touch controllers (and their games) and having seen some strategic pivots from Oculus in response to the Vive – we're now confident in saying the Rift with Touch is your best bet.
+Having reviewed the Oculus Touch controllers (and their games) and seen strategic pivots from Oculus in response to the Vive, we're now confident in saying the Rift with Touch is your best bet.

 While good Vive games have popped up since launch, the gap in what we'd describe as "high-quality games" has only grown wider in favor of the Rift.
 Facebook's funding is paying off, as evidenced by excellent post-launch Rift titles like Damaged Core, Edge of Nowhere and even the ported Castlestorm VR.